 Difficult people feed off of the people who perpetuate their drama.
 When you avoid the person and diffuse the drama, they can’t maintain their nasty persona with you and they won’t seek you out.

 You can keep difficult people from ruining your day by remembering these points.
-Ultimately, we can’t control other people.
-We can only control how we respond to them.
-It’s our response that makes a positive difference in our day and might even make that difficult person smile.
+Ultimately, you can’t control other people.
+You can only control how you respond to them.
+It’s your response that makes a positive difference in your day and might even make that difficult person smile.

 It’s not all about them

-And now that we’ve figured out how to deal with others, remember that these difficult people wouldn’t bother us so much if there wasn’t something similar inside ourselves that was bothering us.
+Now that you know how to deal with others, remember that these difficult people wouldn’t bother you so much if there wasn’t something similar inside you that you haven’t dealt with yet.

-In a similar vein, we attract people to us for a reason.
+In a similar vein, you attract people to you for a reason.
 If you seem to be surrounded by difficult people or they show up in your work and personal life, ask yourself what lessons you need to learn from them.

 Difficult people will continue to show up for you until you take responsibility for your own being.